copy/v86/.github/ISSUE_TEMPLATE/issue.md

 We use this tracker for bug reports or feature requests.
 For user support, questions or general comments, use the chat at https://gitter.im/copy/v86 or the forum at https://github.com/copy/v86/discussions

 Please don't ask for support for any version of Windows.
 There are many existing issues at https://github.com/copy/v86/issues?q=is%253Aissue+windows.
-See also docs/windows-xp.md.
+See also docs/windows-xp.md and docs/windows-9x.md.

 Before reporting OS incompatibilities, check existing issues and the compatibility section of the readme.